 Edison, 2005 American Thriller Film

-This was the official site Edison, a 2005 American thriller film written and directed by David J. Burke, and starring Morgan Freeman, LL Cool J, Justin Timberlake and Kevin Spacey.
+This was the official site for Edison, a 2005 American thriller film written and directed by David J. Burke, and starring Morgan Freeman, LL Cool J, Justin Timberlake and Kevin Spacey.

 Content is from outside review sources.